jantursky/orderlord-help-kds/docs/getting-started/how-to-install-the-application.md

 ## Follow the steps:

-- Try to find a **Google Play application** in your device.
+- Try to find a **Google Play Store** application in your device.
 If this application hasn't the icon on the home screen, try to look for it in the menu of all application {% include icon.html name="apps" %}.
 Once you find this application, click on the icon.
-If you are still not able to find the app, install the app from the [ApkPure link.](#direct-download)
+If you are still not able to find the app, install the application from the [ApkPure.com link.](#direct-download)

 {% include img.html name="installation_1.jpg" %}

-- Click on the search bar on the top of the application.
+- Click on {% include icon.html name="menu" %} the search bar on the top of the application.

 {% include img.html name="installation_2.jpg" %}